wxcctechsummit/wxcclabguides/labs/APIs.md

 ## 9. Add an Accept Header of text/csv
-- Add another header of `Accept` `text/csv` to get the raw CSR data from Analyzer.
+- Add another header of `Accept` of type `text/csv` to accept the raw CSV data from Analyzer for those CSR records.

     `Accept:` `text/csv`